A plea bargain in a DUI case is a negotiated alternative to taking a case to jury trial. A plea bargain typically involves either:

 - A traffic infraction (such as running a stop sign).

-To help you better understand DUI plea bargains, our California DUI defense lawyers discuss, below:
+To help you better understand DUI plea bargains, our California DUI lawyers discuss, below:

 - 1. Should I go to trial or seek a plea bargain in my DUI case?